J-Douglas/J-Douglas/README.md

 Some areas of software engineering that interest me include:

+- Machine learning
-- Data science/machine learning
+- Data science
 - Distributed algorithms
-- Security software

 ⚡ Check out some of the projects I've worked on! ⚡